elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 Now that we have the package installed, let's import it at the top of our `Game.elm` file.
-We'll import all of the `Svg` functions along with all the `Svg.Attributes` functions since we'll be using quite a few of them.
+We'll import all of the `Svg` functions along with all the `Svg.Attributes` functions since we'll be using many of them.
 Update the top of your `Game.elm` file with the following code:

 ```elm
 module Game exposing (..)